cogment/cogment-doc/docs/reference/parameters.md

 The endpoint for the directory must be a grpc endpoint and is provided beforehand (e.g. for the [Orchestrator][../reference/cli/orchestrator.md], it is an option on start).

 With a **context discovery endpoint** there is no path in the URL, and some of the details of the service will be obtained from the context of the endpoint (i.e. where the endpoint was provided and for what).
+This type of endpoint is the simple form of discovery endpoints.

+When there is no query, it is in its simplest form and refered as a **pure context discovery endpoint**: "cogment://discover".
-This type of endpoint is the simplest form of discovery endpoint and is the default when no endpoint is provided (where discovery endpoints are valid).
+It is the default in Cogment when no endpoint is provided by the user (where discovery endpoints are valid).

-E.g.:
+Example of context discovery endpoints:

 ```
 cogment://discover